jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 At the heart of the Arduino Uno is the AVR (formerly _Atmel_) ATmega328P 8-bit microcontroller ([datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf)).

 {{< notice info >}}
-"8 bit" in this context means that operations usually operate on 8-bit values (0 to 255, or -127 to 128) and registers therefore are also 8 bit in size.
-However, instructions are either 16 or 32 bit wide and therefore addressing is done in 16-bit blocks.
-Therefore, registers are often used in pairs.
+"8 bit" in this context means that operations handle 8 bits at a time (0 to 255, or -127 to 128).
+Registers are also 8 bits wide.
+As 8 bits are insufficient for storing pointers, which are at least 16 bits in size, pointers are usually stored in pairs of registers.
 {{< /notice >}}

-Unfortunately, Ghidra does not directly support this microcontroller.
-The good news is, though, that it supports similar AVR 8-bit microcontrollers and someone already wrote some helper files for the ATmega328 (shoutout to GitHub user [@ahroach](https://github.com/ahroach)).
+Unfortunately, Ghidra does not directly support the ATmega328P.
+The good news is, though, that it supports similar AVR 8-bit microcontrollers and GitHub user [@ahroach](https://github.com/ahroach) already wrote helper files to retrofit ATmega328P support.

-First, we need to place the file [github.com/ahroach/avr_ghidra_helpers/atmega328.pspec](https://github.com/ahroach/avr_ghidra_helpers/blob/a98c18b2ec627a6a2e16df360f98ce59a00eb187/atmega328.pspec) in the directory `Ghidra/Processors/Atmel/data/languages`.
-Then, we modify the file `Ghidra/Processors/Atmel/data/languages/avr8.ldefs` and add the `<language>` tag highlighted in the following listing:
+First, place the file [github.com/ahroach/avr_ghidra_helpers/atmega328.pspec](https://github.com/ahroach/avr_ghidra_helpers/blob/a98c18b2ec627a6a2e16df360f98ce59a00eb187/atmega328.pspec) in the directory `Ghidra/Processors/Atmel/data/languages`.
+Then, modify the file `Ghidra/Processors/Atmel/data/languages/avr8.ldefs` and add the `<language>` tag highlighted in the following listing:

 ```xml {hl_lines=["6-20"]}